mirucon/required-ja/required.md

 *   *Author URI is optional*.
 If used it is required to link to a page or website about the author, author theme shop, or author project/development website
 *   Themes may have a single footer credit link, which is restricted to the Theme URI or Author URI defined in style.css
 *   Themes may also have an additional footer credit link pointing to WordPress.org

 *   **Your site needs to state explicitly that the products you’re selling/distributing (free and paid) are GPL compatible**.
 It needs to be in an easy-to-find place for the reviewer and customers

 *   Themes should not display “obtrusive” upselling
 *   Themes are not allowed to have affiliate URLs or links

+*   Themes can add a page under the Appearance menu using `add_theme_page`.
+If they need to have sub-pages (like for example documentation, FAQs, donation link etc), then they are allowed to use `add_menu_page` and `add_submenu_page`, provided they follow these requirements:
+    *   You can’t use `add_theme_page` and `add_menu_page` at the same time, choose one or the other.
+    *   You are allowed to **create only one (1)** main page using `add_menu_page`.
+The recommended maximum number of sub-menu pages (`add_submenu_page`) is three (3).
+    *   `add_submenu_page` must be used only on the page created using `add_menu_page`.
+    *   If you recommend plugins via TGMPA, you are required to use the `parent_slug` configuration option (this should be the top-level page’s slug).
+    *   Core UI patterns must be used.
+You are not allowed to style the menu & submenu page links in any way.
+The admin color scheme must remain the same.
+    *   Use only monochromatic icons.
+It must account for the admin color scheme.
+    *   The title must be kept short and not include spam.
+    *   Child themes are allowed to add one extra sub-page or remove the parent’s pages and add their own.

 #### Examples